-The major infrastructure is in poor-to-fair condition with an 'expected useful life' of 14 1.
-Continue to conduct minor infrastructure improvements, repairs and maintenance through capital budgets at an amount relative to the other Active Living Department facilities.
-Audit and Planning years for the pools and 1 year for the building.
+Audit and Planning The major infrastructure is in poor-to-fair condition with an 'expected useful life' of 14 years for the pools and 1 year for the building.
 The fence was renewed in 2015/16, while plant and solar tubing renewals are items for short term capital improvement.
-Efforts were made in 2014/15 and 2015/16 to perform a range 2.
-Submit minor capital budget bids for plant and solar tubing renewal projects, and other priority projects identified either through inspections, audits or community consultation. of minor improvements to the buildings and surrounds which will continue in future years.
-3. Given the assessed useful life of major infrastructure, condition audits will be required periodically to assess the ongoing useful life of the buildings and pools and identify issues and/or necessary works.
+Efforts were made in 2014/15 and 2015/16 to perform a range of minor improvements to the buildings and surrounds which will continue in future years.
+2. Continue to conduct minor infrastructure improvements, repairs and maintenance through capital budgets at an amount relative to the other Active Living Department facilities.
+Submit minor capital budget bids for plant and solar tubing renewal projects, and other priority projects identified either through inspections, audits or community consultation.
+Given the assessed useful life of major infrastructure, condition audits will be required periodically to assess the ongoing useful life of the buildings and pools and identify issues and/or necessary works.